-This year, let us draw attention to eye care issues so that everyone, everywhere has access to good eye health.
+Cataract, refractive errors, glaucoma, diabetic retinopathy, AMD, ROP—eye care issues impact every age group and their well-being.
 What’s the first thing you can do?
 Plan for an eye examination.
 Look around in your family, especially for those who are vulnerable: young, school-going children, the elderly, those with diabetes.

-Download the WSD18 Activities Report to see how the world marked World Sight Day in 2018!
+Download the WSD19 Activities Report to see how the world marked World Sight Day in 2019!

-We know now that 1.2 billion people don’t have access to glasses.
-Over 3 out of 4–>75%–of the world’s vision impaired are avoidably so.
+More than a billion people cannot see well, because they don’t have access to glasses.
+Over 3 out of 4 of the world’s vision impaired are avoidably so.
 What can be done to arrest this unconscionable fact?
 First, arm yourself with your country’s prevalence data and Eye Health system information–the number of trained eye health personnel, your country’s plans to tackle blindness.

-Download the World Sight Day 2018 Activities Report where we record 853 events from 149 countries.
+Download the World Sight Day 2019 Activities Report where we record over 200 member events from 48 countries.
 These include awareness events, seminars, launches, donation drives, rallies and online events.

 Eye Inspire microsite: http://eyeinspire.iapb.org